sandeepcheruku/machine-learning_projects/README.md

 #
-This repository consists of some machine learning projects that I worked on
+This repository consists of some machine learning projects that I have worked on.
+These projects cover various techniques like supervised, unsupervised, Re-inforcement learning